 After three years of flat earnings for European companies, analysts expect earnings growth to rebound to 12% this year.
 We see these expectations as too optimistic.
 Higher energy prices are pressuring companies' input costs and margins at a time when pricing power is becoming more constrained.
 While European equity valuations have corrected, they remain above long‑term averages.
 A higher-for-longer interest rate environment is also likely to weigh on sentiment and cap the potential for gains from here.
 We keep our overall exposure to global equities neutral, and within developed markets prefer Japan’s prospects to Europe’s.

-We also keep our portfolio exposures to global sovereign bonds, including those of key European economies, at underweight levels, given the risks that inflation and fiscal deficits rise.
+We also keep our portfolio exposures to global sovereign bonds, including those of key European economies, at underweight levels, given the risks that inflation and fiscal deficits will rise.
 With news of the Iran-US ceasefire and negotiations, investors have started to reassess recent extreme negative sentiment towards the euro.
 Our 12-month EURUSD forecast remains 1.18.

 This is a marketing communication issued by Bank Lombard Odier & Co Ltd (hereinafter “Lombard Odier”).